-If you are looking for a true San Francisco experience, then head to the city on May 18, 2014 for the San Francisco Bay to Breakers race.
-In its 103rd year, this event is a San Francisco original.
+If you are looking for a true San Francisco experience, then head to the city on Sunday, May 21, 2023 for the annual Bay to Breakers race.
+Now in its 112th year, this event is a San Francisco original.

 Why is it so popular?
-It showcases the true San Francisco with fun, chaos and an unmatched community spirit.
+It showcases the true San Francisco with fun, chaos, and an unmatched spirit of community.

 This race includes both serious runners and those out for a fun Sunday run.
-Many of them wear fun and funky costumes to show their spirt.
-You will also find a few people that decide to only wear their birthday suit.
+Many wear fun and funky costumes to show their spirt.
+You will also find a few people in just their birthday suit.

 If you happen to be in SF on this day, you must join in on the fun!

 The race starts with some serious runners.
 These runners are competing for the top spots and prizes.

 Disclaimer: I receive a small commission from some of the links on this page.

 After the more serious athletes get a good start, the next group starts.
 Toward the front, you will always see the pink gorilla.

 About 30 to 45 minutes after the official start of the race, it starts to get chaotic.
 This is when the fun individual costumes and groups start to appear.
 Some groups pull together large structures and for a while the race resembles a parade--a really unorganized, yet fun, parade.